degrigis/voxintenebris/README.md

 ## Current Status
-- Game Scripting
+- Game Scripting :gear:
      - [ ] Procedurally generating the sequence of actions to escape the nightmare inside the Guardian boundaries.
      - [ ] Actions scripting
           - [ ] Opening doors.
           - [ ] Light up the room when player make sounds

-- Game Graphics
+- Game Graphics :pencil2:
      - [ ] Design a 90% dark level.
      - [ ] Designing basic objects like doors (keep it minimal)

-- Game Audio
+- Game Audio :sound:
      - [ ] Understand how to do entrainment
           - [ ] Heartbeat
           - [ ] Breath